digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 When a cluster is created in a non-default VPC for the region, the environment variable `DO_CLUSTER_VPC_ID` must be specified or Load Balancer creation for services will fail.

+### Load-balancer ID annotations

+`digitalocean-cloud-controller-manager` attaches the UUID of load-balancers to the corresponding Service objects (given they are of type `LoadBalancer`) using the `service.k8s.digitalocean.com/load-balancer-id` annotation.
+This serves two purposes:

+1. To support load-balancer renames without impacting the correct working of `digitalocean-cloud-controller-manager`.
+2. To efficiently look up load-balancer resources in the DigitalOcean API.

+The annotation is added for both newly created and existing load-balancers.
+However, existing load-balancers lacking the annotation yet can only be associated correctly if they were not renamed before.
+Otherwise, the renamed load-balancer will be considered missing and a new one will be created instead, leaving the old one dangling.

+It is also possible to start owning an unmanaged load-balancer by adding the annotation manually prior to setting the Service type to `LoadBalancer`.
+Note however every load-balancer should be owned by exactly one `digitalocean-cloud-controller-manager` instance only to prevent concurrent and presumably conflicting modifications.

 ## Deployment

 ### Token